 - 7. Contact your product distributor or technical support. - If you cannot identify and solve the problem without assistance, contact your product distributor.
-Call from a location where you have access to the problem MCP server. - Troubleshoot the problem using information available from Micro Focus Technical Support at Databridge Customer Support.
+Call from a location where you have access to the problem MCP server. - Troubleshoot the problem using information available from Micro Focus Technical Support at Databridge Technical Support.
+This service directly links you to our internal help desk system, 24 hours a day, 7 days a week.

-10.2 Showing Enterprise Server Log Files
+9.2 Showing Enterprise Server Log Files